netresearch/jumpstorm/README.rst

 How to write your own plugins?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Plugins follow a simple structure.
 They are placed in ``plugins`` directory.
-Each plugin is a directory with at least
+Each plugin is a directory with at least one php file inside, which contains a
-one php file inside, which contains a php class.
+php class.
 This directory, the php file and php class must have the same name
 (with uppercase first letter), which is used as key in configuration file.
-Plugins can be disabled by either not
+Plugins can be disabled by either not mentioning them in configuration or by
-mentioning them in configuration or by setting its configuration value to ``0``.
+setting its configuration value to ``enabled = 0``.

 Plugin configuration can be achieved by dot syntax:

 ::

-  PluginA = 0         => plugin will be skipped
+  PluginA.enabled = 0         => plugin will be skipped

   PluginB = someValue         => plugin will be active and will have that single configuration value "someValue"

   PluginC.foo = 0             => plugin will be active and will have configuration ['foo' => 0, 'bar' => 'foobar']
   PluginC.bar = foobar

+Plugin configuration might get quite extensive.
+Therefore a separate ini file
+can be provided within the plugin directory.
+Again, it follows the same naming
+conventions as mentioned above.

-The plugin's main php class must implement Netresearch\PluginInterface.
+The plugin's main php class must implement Netresearch\\PluginInterface.

 Upcoming features
 =================